sungbin5304/PrettyLogger/README.md

 -----

 # Download
 You can download at [this](https://github.com/sungbin5304/AndroidUtils/blob/master/README.md#logutils-more-guide) page.
+(This is always the latest version)<br>
+Or...you can just copy & paste [this](https://github.com/sungbin5304/PrettyLogger/blob/master/LogUtils.kt) code.
+(This may be a low version)

 # LogUtils
 ## Logging with Default Tag